 Dr. Brigette Erwin founded and directs one of the few Philadelphia-area providers of evidence-based treatment for the anxiety and related disorders.
 The organization’s programs include The Anxiety and OCD Center, Dr. Erwin Consulting, and Coaching for Calm and Confidence™.
 Distinguished by its use of evidence-based practices and onsite training of all providers, The Anxiety and OCD Center is one of the Philadelphia region’s largest practices specializing in the treatment of the anxiety and related disorders.
 Dr. Erwin Consulting provides evidence-based strategies to meet and exceed client’s personal, professional, and corporate objectives.
 Coaching for Calm and Confidence™ delivers in digital format evidence-based strategies for creating calm, confidence, and successful relationships.

 Dr. Erwin has close to twenty years of experience as a psychologist, business developer, and business owner.
 Dr. Erwin received her PhD from Temple University, completed a National Institute of Health postdoctoral fellowship at the University of Pennsylvania School of Medicine, and completed a pre-doctoral internship at the Medical University of South Carolina.
 Dr. Erwin is Clinical Associate Professor of Psychology at Philadelphia College of Osteopathic Medicine, Public Relations Chair of the Executive Board of the Philadelphia Behavior Therapy Association, and Admissions Board Member and Consultant to Saint Charles Borromeo Seminary.
-She is honored as a 2017 Woman on the Move by Main Line Today.
+She is honored as a 2017 Woman of Influence by Main Line Today.

 About Dr. Roemer